What does it take to learn composition?

 Music’s apparent logic, comes from the fact that most of the music we hear follows the same guidelines.
 These guidelines become ingrained in our ears, and we expect to hear them.
 These expectations are built into the music.

 The logic is in understanding how to use these expectations.

 This series of articles was written for the beginner composer in mind.
 Where do you begin to learn music composition?
 What kinds of stuff do you need to have?
 Do you need a computer, a piano, or a pad of sheet music?

-- How to Compose Music, Part 1 - The Composing Mindset.
+- The Composing Mindset – The Composing Mindset.
 Music composition first starts in the mind, and having a clear mind and an acceptance of who you are is key to clearing your conscience for creativity.

-- How to Compose Music, Part 2 – The Home Composing Studio Setup.
+- Setting Up a Basic Composing Space – The Home Composing Studio Setup.
 Once you’ve got the right mindset, it is important to create a space for yourself to get away and compose.
 You may also be interested in this article about having a composing sanctuary.

-- How to Compose Music, Part 3 – Melody or Harmony First?
+- Should You Start With The Melody or Harmony First – Melody or Harmony First?
 The age old question of the chicken or the egg, just rehashed.
 The answer may not be what you think.

-- How to Compose Music, Part 4 – Start Composing Now!
-Now that you’ve read all about music composition, it’s time to start.
+- Start Composing Now! – Now that you’ve read all about music composition, it’s time to start.
 With all this talk about theory, and fundamentals, the most important thing you can do to become a better composer is… actually compose something.

-- How to Compose Music, Part 5 – Simple Musical Form for Composing.
-Are you looking for some direction in your compositions?
+- Simple Musical Form for Composing – Are you looking for some direction in your compositions?
 The place to start is musical form.
 Definition: Musical Form is an emergent feature of music that happens over time when you combine the separate elements of melody, harmony, rhythm, tempo and texture.

 - Simple Functional Harmony – Tired of C, F, and G chords?
 So am I. Learn how to harness harmony.